 Gene therapists are medical scientists who are primarily employed for research projects by universities, hospitals, and drug companies.
-The U.S. Bureau of Labor Statistics (BLS) anticipated a faster than average increase of 8% increase in medical scientist jobs between 2012-2022 due to the increasing interest in biomedical technology for a variety of diseases (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) anticipated a faster than average increase of 8% increase in medical scientist jobs between 2014-2024 due to the increasing interest in biomedical technology for a variety of diseases (www.bls.gov).
 Some health conditions being tested with gene therapy include HIV, numerous cancers, heart disease, and age-related illnesses, such as Alzheimer's disease or dementia.

 Medical and pharmacological developments must be submitted to the FDA, which examines each proposal closely and weighs it against safety, benefit and ethical concerns before granting approval.
 The FDA hires gene therapy researchers to perform feasibility studies on proposed gene therapy projects.
 Scientists and medical professionals that conduct gene therapy trials on humans must be licensed doctors with a medical degree.
 The BLS reported the median salaries for medical scientists in 2018 was $84,810 annually.

 Gene therapy is still in a state of infancy, and professors are needed to train the next generation of researchers and practitioners.
-Though the overall growth rate for college professors projected by the BLS may not be as high as that for researchers, the expected 19% increase between 2012-2022 indicates a higher-than-average demand for postsecondary teachers, including those in the biological sciences.
-The reported that the median annual salaries earned by biological science professors were $75,740 in 2013, according to the BLS.
+The overall growth rate for postsecondary biological science teachers projected by the BLS for 2014-2024 is 16%.
+This indicates a higher-than-average demand for postsecondary biological science teachers.
+The BLS reported that the median annual salaries earned by biological science professors were $75,320 in 2015, according to the BLS.

 Gene Therapy Career Education Requirements

 Gene therapists require a Ph.D. to conduct research.
-Those working directly with patients must also complete a Medical Doctor (M.D.) degree and become licensed through the state in which they practice.
+Those working directly with patients must also complete a Doctor of Medicine (M.D.) degree and become licensed through the state in which they practice.
 Specific degree programs in gene therapy exist, though other fields of study that incorporate gene therapy education include: